scottyschup/ruby-curriculum/language-basics/iteration.md

 end
 ```

-Note that ranges cannot go from a smaller value to a larger value (i.e. 10..1)
+Note that ranges cannot go from a larger value to a smaller value (i.e. 10..1).

 ```ruby
 (10..1).each do |i|